model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 Requiring the replacement's type to be a subtype of the original type is likely stronger than what we want.
 For example, if the original function is polymorphic but monomorphized to only a single type, then it seems okay to replace it with a function that matches the monomorphized type.
 - When a user stubs a method and wants access to private fields, is there some way we can hide the `std::mem::transmute` ugliness?
+Can we error if the mock struct's layout differs from the original struct's?

 ## Future possibilities

 - It would increase the utility of stubbing if we supported stubs for types.
-The source code annotations could likely stay the same, although the underlying technical mechanisms in `kani-compiler` performing these substitutions might be significantly more complex.
+The source code annotations could likely stay the same, although the underlying technical approach performing these substitutions might be significantly more complex.
 - It would probably make sense to provide a library of common stubs for users, since many applications might want to stub the same functions and mock the same behaviors (e.g., `rand::random` can be replaced with a function returning `kani::any`).